tsnellgrove/dark_castle3/doc/to_do.md

 - 'try... except' standard descriptions for examine() method (similar to Warnings)
 - review how creatures vs. items appear in DCv2 - mimic?
 - 'g' as abbreviation for 'again' ?
+- for command-driven machines - especially pre-action - would like to have a systemic way to know if player command runs successfully

 *** NEW PUZZLE IDEAS ***